ssakhash/Forest-Fire-Detection-using-CNNs/README.md

 - torchvision 0.10.0 or later
 - NumPy 1.19.5 or later
 - tqdm 4.62.3 or later
+- matplotlib 3.4.3 or later
+- scikit-learn 0.24.2 or later

 You can install the required packages using the following command:

 ```bash